chelsinchaos/min-max/README.md

 ## Acknowledgments

-I wish to express my profound gratitude to the luminaries in the field of com- putational complexity theory, whose seminal works have laid the foundational stones for this research.
+I wish to express my profound gratitude to the luminaries in the field of computational complexity theory, whose seminal works have laid the foundational stones for this research.
 I am immensely grateful to the vibrant and ever-curious community of researchers and scholars for fostering a milieu of rigorous inquiry and the relentless pursuit of knowledge.
 I also cannot have begun this this without the unrelenting support of my dad, Michael Aden McElveen, my mom, Janise Heitmann McElveen, , my wife Josie James Dionne and my entire family.